khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 We use the pdf Book from https://ia600809.us.archive.org/32/items/immanuelkantscri032379mbp/immanuelkantscri032379mbp.pdf.

 Why did we take this book for Analysis : Immanuel Kant's challenging expository work is worth the time and effort.
-So we leverage NotebookLM to attempt to understand this important book.
+It is refered in literaty circles as one of the toughest to understand Expository books.
+And if we can understand the big picture of this book via this method, it would be a good start.

 # TLDR the Important "How to Read a Book" Questions to NotebookLM for Pre-Reading
 > Help me understand : “What is this book about as a whole?”.
 Discover and Explain the leading theme, main point, and orderly subdivision of the book.